io10-0x/io10-0x/README.md

 I am committed to contributing to the blockchain space by developing applications that push the boundaries of what's possible with decentralized technologies.
 My goal is to become a proficient full stack blockchain developer who can bring innovative ideas to life, whether it's through personal projects or by collaborating with others in the community.

 ## Let's Connect
 I'm always eager to learn, collaborate, and contribute to exciting blockchain projects.
-Feel free to explore my repositories, reach out to me, or connect with me on [Twitter(X)]([(https://x.com/dev10TLC)]([https://www.linkedin.com/in/ivan-otono-87a921261)](https://x.com/dev10TLC)
+Feel free to explore my repositories, reach out to me, or connect with me on [Twitter(X)](https://x.com/dev10TLC) or [LinkedIn](https://www.linkedin.com/in/ivan-otono-87a921261).

 Thanks for stopping by!